With superheroes continuing to flood movies, television and streaming media, Balladeer’s Blog takes another look at a neglected pantheon of heroes.

 Secret Identity: Jane Gem (Full Martian name Jane 6EM35)

 Origin: Jane Gem was the hybrid offspring of the human female Jane Faro and the Martian male Jarl 6EM35.
-As a child Jane was accidentally exposed to “cathode radiation” which is deadly to humans but has no effect on Martians.
+As a child Jane was accidentally exposed to “cathode radiation” which is deadly to Martians but has no effect on humans.
 Jane’s hybrid nature resulted in the radiation bestowing super-powers on her.

 Escaping the clutches of her evil Martian Aunt Vanza, Jane Gem made her way to the Earth and, using the name the Magician From Mars protected the Earth from all manner of cosmic menaces.